 The entire conversation may be heard in the audio feature, above left.

-The two high-resolution photographs (below right) were made with a large-format view camera in 1979.
+These two high-resolution photographs were made with a large-format view camera in 1979.
 Click the photo, and then click the button at the right of its Zoomify toolbar to see it full-screen.

 Some of the beliefs regarding Staigue may have contributed to its survival, prohibiting it from being dismantled in the previous centuries by neighbors wishing to use its stones for their own building projects.
 In a 1979 interview with Jackie O’Farrell, who lived down the road from the fort, a man who removed stones from a local “fairy fort” heard his home “bombarded” each night until he returned the stones.
 Listen to this recording, above right.14